FAQs

 To learn how to embed CODAP into a webpage, visit the Embed CODAP help resource.

-If you would like to provide instructions to others on how to use a CODAP document you have prepared, you can take advantage of the Guide panel, which can be found by clickin on the “Options” gear icon in the top toolbar.
+If you would like to provide instructions to others on how to use a CODAP document you have prepared, you can take advantage of the Guide panel, which can be found by clicking on the “Options” gear icon in the top toolbar.
 Creating a Guide allows you to create instructions within the platform.
 The Guide you create will need a website and links to those pages.
 Another option is to provide instructions in your CODAP file in a Text box.

 For CODAP related news, you can follow us on Twitter or subscribe to our Help Forum.